 There are 34 active mineral lettings on our rural estate

-These lettings license the extraction of a range of minerals, including sand, gravel, limestone, granite, brick clay, coal, slate, dimension stone (including Portland Stone), waste disposal and the associated renewable electricity generation.
+These lettings involve the extraction of a range of minerals, including sand, gravel, limestone, granite, brick clay, coal, slate, dimension stone (including Portland Stone), waste disposal and the associated renewable electricity generation.

-As with Mines Royal, we are not involved in the physical process of mining, but we license such activity.
+We are not involved in the physical process of mining, but we grant leases for such activity.
 In recent years we have invested in new operations with the purchase of mineral interests at Cauldon Low in Staffordshire and Nether Murthat in Scotland.